The Masked Singer: All the clues, rumours and guesses so far - NewsBreak

 Who is Piece of Cake?

-With enough clues, figuring out who Piece of Cake seemed sure to be... an easy feat.
+With enough clues, figuring out who Piece of Cake is will surely be... an easy feat.

-Ahead of Piece of Cake’s first performance on Saturday 7 January, the only clear clue attached to the character was this announcement: “Could this be history in the baking?
+Ahead of Piece of Cake’s first performance on Saturday 7 January, the only clear clue attached to the character is this announcement: “Could this be history in the baking?
 It’s Piece of Cake!”

 Who is Pigeon?